-- The organisation of online events including the Online Media & Learning Conference series focused largely on Higher Education, the Media Literacy webinar series and bespoke webinars aimed at our members in specific areas, e.g. meeting the requirements of the new EU Accessibility guidelines, sharing best practice during the pandemic, working with 360 degree video, etc..
+- The organisation of online events including the Online Media & Learning Conference series focused largely on Higher Education, the Media Literacy webinar series and Media & Learning Workshops aimed at our members and others in specific areas, e.g. meeting the requirements of the new EU Accessibility guidelines, sharing best practice during the pandemic, working with 360 degree video, etc..

 - The organisation of the annual MEDEA Awards, which recognises excellence in the use of media to support learning